What to Eat (and Avoid) to Increase Your Testosterone

 Excess Alcohol

 Regular heavy alcohol consumption suppresses testosterone production and disrupts your sleep, further compounding its disruptive effect.
-Occasional moderate drinking is unlikely to cause significant issues, but regular heavy use can [7].
+Occasional moderate drinking is unlikely to cause any major issues, but regular heavy use can [7].

 Too Much Body Fat